 This article, written for primary teachers, discusses what we mean by 'problem-solving skills' and draws attention to NRICH tasks which can help develop specific skills.

-Activities for KS1 children which focus on working systematically.
+Tasks for KS1 children which focus on working systematically.

-Activities for KS2 children which focus on working systematically.
+Tasks for KS2 children which focus on working systematically.

 The lower primary tasks in this collection could each be solved by working backwards.